hsc251/R_Learn/03_Getting_&_Cleaning_Data/quiz/JHU03_quiz2.md

 </br>

 ### Remarks
-Use the following code to evaluate class of variable </br>
+Use the following code to evaluate the summarized setup. </br>
 ```R

 # define URL for HTML file